 Go to our EESW Project Resources section for this year's EESW Handbook

 Around 600 students take part in the EESW Project each year.
-During the project students will research and design a solution and produce a final proposal, model or working prototype.

 Students will attend a welcome event in September/October, a two or three-day workshop in December at a local University, college or training centre and submit a written report in February/March.